NeuralDeepWorks/deepworks/documentation/layers.md

 ### BatchNormalization1D
 Applies Batch Normalization over a 2D input.
-The mean and standard-deviation are calculated per-dimension over the mini-batches, `gamma` and `beta` are learnable parameter vectors of size C. By default, the elements of 'gamma' are set to 1 and the elements of 'beta' are set to 0.
+The mean and standard-deviation are calculated per-dimension over the mini-batches, `gamma` and `beta` are learnable parameter vectors of size C. By default, the elements of `gamma` are set to 1 and the elements of `beta` are set to 0.
 Also by default, during training this layer keeps running estimates of its computed mean and variance, which are then used for normalization during evaluation.
 #### Attributes
 * `eps` -  a value added to the denominator for numerical stability.
 * `alpha` - the momentum used for the `running_mean` and `running_var` computation.